mohammadRezaeian/notes/posts/game/2022-03-13-nintendo-switch-things.md

 What you both can do:

 1. Play the same game at the same time.
-2. Data is saved opn your own accounts (your account is A, your friend's is B).
+2. Data is saved upon your own accounts (your account is A, your friend's is B).
 3. If you both subscribe to nintendo online service, you can play together.

 ## Games I like